Trevor Horn: Early life

 Trevor Charles Horn was born on 15 July 1949 to John and Elizabeth Horn in Hetton-le-Hole, County Durham, England, and grew up in Durham City.
-The second of four children, he has two sisters, including the novelist Marjorie DeLuca, and a brother, the television producer Ken Horn.
+The second of four children, he has two sisters, including the novelist Marjorie (M.M.)
+DeLuca, and a brother, the television producer Ken Horn.
 His father was a maintenance engineer at the neighbouring dairy and a professional musician who played the double bass in the Joe Clarke Big Band during the week.
 Horn attended Johnston Grammar School in Durham.

 At around eight years of age, Horn took up the double bass and was taught the basics by his father, including the concept of playing triads.
 He taught himself the bass guitar and became confident in sight-reading music, using guide books and practising on his father's four-string guitar in the spare room of the house.
 In his early teens, Horn filled in for his father on the double bass in the Joe Clarke band when he was late for a gig.
-At school Horn was given a recorder which he picked up with little effort as he already had music knowledge, and performed in the local youth orchestra.
+At school Horn was given a recorder, which he picked up with little effort as he already had music knowledge, and performed in the local youth orchestra.
 His interests turned to contemporary rock acts such as the Beatles, the Rolling Stones, and Bob Dylan.
 At 14, Horn played electric guitar in his first group, the Outer Limits, named after the 1963 television series, playing mainly covers by the Kinks.

-Horn went on to pursue a "succession of day jobs", including one at a rubber company.
-He also put on a Bob Dylan imitation act for two nights a week "with a harmonica around my neck", and played the bass at odd gigs.
-Then, at seventeen, Horn decided to pursue a career in music and "woke my parents up at 4am to tell them".
-They were reluctant at first as they wanted him to become a chartered accountant as he performed well in maths, but Horn had failed the required exams.
-Horn's parents pleaded with him to try one more job, but three months into his role as a progress chaser in a plastic bag factory, he was fired.
-"I said, 'That's it, I'm never going into that world again!'", and the next day, received an offer to play the bass in a local semi-professional band at a Top Rank Ballroom, playing top 40 and dance music for £24 a week for five nights' work.
+Horn pursued a series of jobs, including one at a rubber company.
+He also put on a Bob Dylan imitation act for two nights a week and played the bass at occasional gigs.
+At seventeen, Horn decided to pursue a career in music.
+His parents were reluctant, hoping he would become a chartered accountant as he performed well in maths, but Horn had failed the required exams.
+His parents pleaded with him to try one more job, but three months into his role as a progress chaser in a plastic bag factory, he was fired.
+The next day, received an offer to play the bass in a local semi-professional band at a Top Rank Ballroom, playing top 40 and dance music for £24 a week for five nights' work.
 Horn also received airplay on BBC Radio Leicester, performing self-written songs on a guitar.